DanielKovalevich/Research-Watson/README.md

 - Where is the admission's office?
 - How can I contact the financial aid office?
 - How are the parking ticket funds used?
+- What classes should I take for my first semester in Computer Science?

 ### Support or Contact